pafable/Intelix/readme.md

 ## Setup

-Obtain a Intelix credentials json file and place it in the project's root directory.
+Obtain an Intelix credentials json file and place it in the project's root directory.

 ## Static File Analysis